India's daily cases surge to 50% of world total with 800,000 over two days

 On Saturday, India opened vaccines to everyone 18 and older.
 But multiple states have said they are short on supply.
 At the start of this year, India had hoped to fully vaccinate 300 million people by August.
 The government has purchased at least 205.5 million doses, according to data from the Duke Global Health Innovation Center, with India in the top 10.

 Israel, which is considered part of Asia, has fully vaccinated 59.7% of its population, among the best in the world.
-Its death toll is 6,365, rising by 15 in one week, including two on Sunday.
+Its death toll is 6,366, rising by 14 in one week, including three on Sunday.

 Raw materials are in short supply in India with the United States and other nations promising to send materials.